Leonild/cooperativism-vote-service/README.md

 - Internet connection to API integration

 ## Quick Start database
-- Go inside of directory and run this command `docker-compose up -d`, if you get a error, run in admin mode (sudo)
+- Go inside of directory and run this command `docker-compose up -d`, if you gat an error, run it in admin mode (sudo)

 ## How to start the Cooperativism Vote Service application